 We know that it can sometimes be difficult to keep track of special events or upcoming appointments for your business.
 Was the vet coming by Thursday or Friday?
 What time is the farmer's market supposed to start?
 When are you scheduled to make this weeks CSA delivery?
 Farmbrite has a solution that will help you stay organized - while the Schedule may look like a simple calendar at first glance, it has many unique selections and abilities that can help you organize your work and manage your business operations.

 Creating a Calendar Event

-A new window will be displayed; use it to supply information about this new activity.
-In the example below we're creating a calendar reminder for an event - a farmers market booth we're setting up for a local festival.
+You can find the calendar under the Schedule tab in your navigation menu.
+To create a new event, click Add Event in the upper left of your Calendar.
+A new window will be displayed; use it to supply information about this new event.
+You'll be able to provide many details for this event, but note that only a title and date/time are required - all other fields are optional.
+In the example below we're creating a calendar reminder for a farmers market booth we're setting up for a local festival.

 Still need help?
 Contact us here.